top of page

 Soviet-era mosaics in Armenia are remarkable relics that offer a vivid glimpse into the country’s artistic and cultural heritage.
 Created mostly in the second half of the mid-20th century, these intricate works of art reflect the social, political, and ideological narratives of the time.
 Today, they stand as vibrant testimonies to a complex past, blending traditional Armenian motifs with Soviet symbolism.

-Armenian Soviet mosaics are distinguished by their unique blend of local and Soviet styles.
+Soviet-era mosaics in Armenia are distinguished by their unique blend of local and Soviet styles.
 Artists employed traditional Armenian patterns and themes, often featuring folkloric elements and historical references.
-These were interwoven with Soviet iconography, including depictions of workers, farmers, scientists, and cosmonauts, symbolizing the progress and industrial prowess of the USSR.
-Here are several mosaics, the coordinates of which I won't disclose on purpose, to awaken the explorer inside you and encourage your own discovery!
+These were interwoven with Soviet iconography, including elements of Armenian architecture, symbolic motifs, and depictions of workers, scientists, and cosmonauts, representing the progress and industrial power of the USSR.

 Karen Aghamyan's "Progress", 1983